Two weeks of chip-free wear and glossy shine sets our pulses racing — until we get to the part when we're Googling 'how to remove gel nail polish.'

 "Next, coat the skin surrounding your nails with cuticle oil to prevent dehydration from the acetone in the polish remover.
 I love Sally Hansen Vitamin E Nail and Cuticle Oil as its thick formula really nourishes nails."

-While the pros use remover wraps that already have built-in cotton pads, this is when your DIY skills are put to good use.
-Cut some aluminum foil into squares big enough to cover the nail tips.
-"Place a cotton pad, cut in half and soaked in acetone or gel remover, in the middle of the aluminum foil," Humphrey says.
+While the pros use remover wraps that already have built-in cotton pads, this is where your DIY skills are put to good use.
+Cut aluminum foil into squares big enough to cover your nail tips.
+"Place a cotton pad, cut in half and soaked in acetone or nail gel remover, in the middle of the aluminum foil," Humphrey says.